laurahall93/C7C4-back-end-study-resource-app/README.md

 Instead of cloning this project, click "Use this template".
 This will allow you to create a repo on github which has this project's content but which is not a fork of it.

-Make sure you create the repo as being owned by your own account not by the WeAreAcademy organisation.
+Make sure you create the repo as being owned by your own account.

 ## Install